October 30

 Jean Shrimpton wore a white minidress to the races in Melbourne in 1965 — no hat, no gloves, no stockings, hemline four inches above the knee.
 The Victoria Racing Club was scandalized.
 Photographers mobbed her.
 She'd made the dress the night before with a friend's sewing machine because she'd forgotten to pack anything formal.
 Front page in 27 countries.
 Hemlines worldwide rose six inches within a year.
 She called it "just a shift."

-One hundred twenty North Korean commandos landed on South Korea's eastern coast to topple Park Chung Hee, but their m…
+One hundred twenty North Korean commandos landed in boats along South Korea's eastern coast on October 30, 1968, in a…

 The Loop 'L' train didn't stop.